GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

 .. image:: source/images/LDU_FSM.png

 The LDU relies on two primary data sources: *memory* and the *store buffer*, thanks to the concept of data forwarding.
-However this introduces a dangerous conditions that need to be managed:
+However this introduces a dangerous condition that needs to be managed:

 Consider a scenario where two operations occur consecutively: *a one-byte store and a one-word load, both directed at the same memory address*.
 In this case, the LDU is likely to find the store byte entry in the store buffer.
 The data now will be fowarded however it will be incorrect because it only retrieves the byte in the first 8 bits padded with zeros.
 This occours because the store unit uses the byte strobe signal to enable the writing of a particular byte / group of bytes, so only the bytes to be written are defined in the store buffer.